kingsdigitallab/alice-thornton/frontend/posts/blog/2025-08-01-YorkshireDay.md

 - yorkshire
 ---

-An earlier version of this post was published in the Briefing magazine of the
+An earlier version of this post was published in May 2024 in issue 14 of the *Briefing* magazine for the Yorkshire Archaeological and Historical Society.